 Brown is a board member and treasurer of the National Black Music Caucus (NASPAAM), and is a retired music specialist who worked for the Los Angeles and Long Beach Unified School Districts.
 Brown served as a supervisor of student teachers in music education at California State University, Long Beach.
-She earned a Bachelor of Arts degree in music education from the Chicago Musical College division at Roosevelt University; a Master's of Music degree from Western Michigan University; a Master's of Music Therapy degree from the University of Kansas; and a Doctor of Musical Arts degree from the University of Southern California.
+She earned a Bachelor of Arts degree in music education from the Chicago Musical College division at Roosevelt University; a Master's of Music degree from Western Michigan University; a Master's of Music Therapy degree from the University of Southern California.